 When you’re creating a password for any type of account, the last thing you want to do is include personal, easily guessable information like your name, birthday, or street name.
 Instead, come up with a password that’s hard to guess but easy to remember.

 Here are a few tips for creating a strong password:

 - The more characters, the more secure.
 Just make sure you can remember it!

 - Use a mix of characters like numbers, symbols, and uppercase and lowercase letters.

 - Random passwords are the hardest to guess.
 Try using a password generator if you need help.

-Pro-tip: If you have the option, it’s worth it to enable Two-Factor Authentication.
-Once enabled, you’ll sign into your account in two steps – you’ll typically enter your username and password on the site, then enter a unique code that’s emailed, texted, or sent by other means to you.
+Pro-tip: If you have the option, it’s worth it to enable two-factor authentication.
+Once enabled, you’ll sign into your account in two steps.
+You’ll typically enter your username and password on the site, then enter a unique code that’s emailed, texted, or sent by other means to you.
 In this case, even if someone got your login credentials, they wouldn’t have the code and would be unable to access your account.

 At Best Egg, we value being clear and transparent with our customers.
 We promise to always do the right thing to make you feel secure and confident about your account and your interactions with us.

 Our specialists are account-level experts, so feel free to email, text, call, or chat with them to discuss anything and everything regarding your account.
 If something’s unclear, you need more information on a specific topic, or you feel uncomfortable with your interaction, a manager can absolutely address your concerns.
-You should always have the option to request to speak with a manager or have one return your message.
+You should always have the option to request to speak with a manager or have someone return your message.

 Rest assured, we’ll never ask about age, race, or national origin, as these topics are not in any way related to your Best Egg account.
 Our specialists are professional, polite, and are determined to offer the highest level of service and education regarding your account.